Charitha2937/Ecommerce-Follow-Along./README.md

 2. **Show Delivery Address**: The address selected by the user for delivery is displayed prominently.
 3. **Cart Total**: The total value of all items in the cart is calculated and shown to the user.
 4. **Place Order Button**: A button at the bottom of the page allows users to finalize their order.

+Milestone 25: Backend Endpoint for Placing Orders 🌟 Learning Goals 🎯
+By completing this milestone, we aim to:

+Create a backend endpoint to help in placing orders.
+Enhance skills in handling and storing user-specific data in MongoDB.
+Task Steps 📝
+Endpoint Creation:

+Developed an API endpoint that accepts products, user details, and address information.
+Retrieve User ID:

+Used the user's email to fetch their _id from the database.
+Store Orders:

+Created separate orders for each product using the same address.
+Stored order details in the MongoDB order collection using the pre-existing order schema.
+Completion:

+Successfully implemented an endpoint to handle order placement efficiently.
+Milestone 26: Create Backend Endpoint for Place Order 🌟 Learning Goals 🎯
+By completing this milestone, we have achieved:

+Developed a backend endpoint to retrieve all orders for a specific user.
+Enhanced our understanding of handling user-specific data in backend systems.
+Steps Implemented 📝
+Endpoint Creation:

+Built an API endpoint that accepts the user's email as input.
+Retrieve User ID:

+Fetched the _id of the user using the provided email from the database.
+Fetch Orders:

+Queried the database to get all the orders associated with the retrieved _id.
+Response:

+Sent the retrieved orders in the response.
+Milestone 27: My Orders Page
+Overview
+In this milestone, we created a frontend page to display all the user orders.
+This implementation improves navigation and provides users with a seamless way to view their order details.

+Features
+My Orders Page: A dedicated page for displaying all user orders.
+API Integration: Sends a GET request to the my-orders endpoint to fetch user order data.
+Navbar Integration: Added a link to the navbar for easier navigation to the my-orders page.
+Steps Implemented
+Created the My Orders Page:

+Designed a new frontend page to showcase user order details.
+API Request:

+Configured a GET request to the my-orders endpoint.
+Passed the user's email as a parameter to fetch their orders.
+Data Display:

+Rendered all retrieved orders dynamically on the my-orders page.
+Navbar Update:

+Added a link to the my-orders page in the navbar for better accessibility.
+Milestone 28: Cancel Orders Feature
+Overview
+Cancel placed orders through the "My Orders" page.
+Frontend
+Add a Cancel Order Button:
+In the "My Orders" page, add a Cancel Order button for every order listed.
+Ensure the cancel button is not displayed if the order is already canceled.
+Backend
+Create a New Endpoint:
+Create an endpoint to handle the cancelation of orders.
+The endpoint will:
+Accept the order-id as input.
+Fetch the order based on the provided ID.
+Update the order's status to canceled.
+Save the updated order.
+Milestone 29: Integrate Online Payments with PayPal API Overview
+Learn how to use the PayPal API.
+Understand how to integrate online payment gateways into your application.
+Steps for Implementation
+1. Set Up PayPal Sandbox Account
+Create a PayPal account using the PayPal Developer Dashboard.
+Log in and navigate to Sandbox Accounts.
+Copy the UserID of the sandbox account and save it for later use.
+Locate the Client ID in the sandbox account and save it securely.
+2. Update the Order Confirmation Page
+In your application’s Order Confirmation Page, include two payment options:
+Cash on Delivery (COD)
+Online Payment
+Add radio buttons for users to select between these payment methods.
+3. Display PayPal Buttons
+When the Online Payment option is selected, dynamically display the PayPal buttons.
+The PayPal buttons will be integrated in the next milestone.
+Milestone 30: Online Payment Integration with PayPal API Overview
+This repository contains the implementation of the online payment gateway using the PayPal API as part of Milestone 30 in the Full Stack Web Development course.
+The goal was to understand and integrate online payments into a web application using ReactJS.

+Features
+PayPal API integration for online payments.
+Implementation of secure payment methods such as credit and debit cards.
+Usage of the react-paypal-js package for seamless PayPal integration.
+Milestone 32: Adding Mail to Global State with Redux Project Overview
+This milestone focuses on using Redux to manage the global state in our application.
+Specifically, we've stored the user's email in the global state and made it accessible across all pages.

+Learning Goals
+By completing this milestone, we aimed to:

+Understand and implement global state management with Redux.
+Dispatch and store the user's email from the Login page.
+Access the stored email in all other pages using useSelector.
+Key Features
+Login Page Functionality:
+Integrated Redux Dispatch to store the user's email in the global state.
+Global State Access:
+Implemented useSelector across remaining pages to access the stored email.
+Code Highlights
+Redux Store
+We set up a global Redux store to manage state.

+Dispatch in Login Page
+Captured the user's email and stored it in the global state using dispatch. useSelector in Other Pages
+Accessed the stored email from the global state in the rest of the pages.
+Milestone 33: Creating JWT Tokens and Storing in Cookies Project Overview
+In this milestone, we learned how to create a JWT token and store it in a browser cookie for secure and persistent session management.

+Learning Goals
+Understand how to create a JWT token.
+Learn how to store tokens securely inside cookies.
+Key Features
+Steps Implemented:
+JWT Token Creation:

+Installed the jsonwebtoken package using NPM.
+Used the sign method to create a JWT token containing user email and ID.
+Defined an expiration time for the token by setting maxAge.
+Storing Cookies:

+Added the cookie with the JWT token into the response object, enabling storage in the browser.